Double-ended queue: Simple priority queue

 Stacks and queues can be seen as a particular kinds of priority queues, with the priority determined by the order in which the elements are inserted.
 Similarly a deque can implement a priority queue with two levels of priority: high priority elements are added to the front side of the deque while low priority ones are added to the rear.
 Unless an element could be canceled or stolen and then ejected from the bottom, an output-restricted deque is adequate.

-Thus it's possible to modify the standard Breadth-First Search algorithm to find single source shortest path in a graph with 0-cost and 1-cost edges.
-0-cost elements are enqueued in front of the deque (high-priority) and then are always processed before the higher cost elements (low-priority).
+Thus it's possible to modify the standard Dijkstra's algorithm to find single source shortest path in a graph with 0-cost and 1-cost edges.
+A deque substitutes the min-priority queue.
+0-cost elements are enqueued in front of the deque (high-priority) and then are always processed before the higher cost elements (low-priority) that are enqueued at the rear end.

 A deque is used in the work stealing algorithm.
 This algorithm implements task scheduling for several processors.
 A separate deque with threads to be executed is maintained for each processor.
 To execute the next thread, the processor gets the first element from the deque (using the "remove first element" deque operation).
 If the current thread forks, it is put back to the front of the deque ("insert element at front") and a new thread is executed.
 When one of the processors finishes execution of its own threads (i.e. its deque is empty), it can "steal" a thread from another processor: it gets the last element from the deque of another processor ("remove last element") and executes it.
 The work stealing algorithm is used by Intel's Threading Building Blocks (TBB) library for parallel programming.